gndrmnn/nodepool/doc/source/configuration.rst

     OpenStack project and will attempt to clean unattached floating ips that may have leaked around restarts.

-  ``max-concurrency``
-    Maximum number of node requests that this provider is allowed to handle concurrently.
-The default, if not specified, is to have no maximum.
-Since each node request is handled by a separate thread, this can be useful for limiting the number of threads used by the nodepool-launcher daemon.

 .. _pools:

 pools
 ~~~~~

-A pool defines a group of resources from a provider.
+A pool defines a group of resources from an OpenStack provider.
 Each pool has a
 maximum number of nodes which can be launched from it, along with a
 number of cloud-related attributes used when launching nodes.